-With the same training cohort, we next tested the prognostic significance of these biomarkers using protein levels measured in samples taken before presentation of the clinical signs (days 0 and +7 after HCT).
-Three diagnostic biomarkers were also prognostic before clinical signs were apparent (L-Ficolin, HA, and VCAM1), and the corresponding AUC values for biomarker values on the day of HCT were between .84 and .70 (Figure 2).
-Modeling of these biomarkers' trajectories showed significant differences between the SOS- and SOS + groups (Supplemental Figure 2).
+With the same training cohort, we next tested the prognostic significance of these biomarkers using protein levels measured in samples taken before presentation of the clinical signs (days 0 and +7 post-HCT).
+Three diagnostic biomarkers were also prognostic before clinical signs were apparent (L-Ficolin, HA, and VCAM1), and the corresponding AUC values for biomarker values on the day of HCT were between 0.84 and 0.70 (Figure 2).
+Modeling of these biomarkers' trajectories showed significant differences between the SOS- and SOS+ groups (Supplemental Figure 2).